HANICA-DEA/spotitube/README.md

 * 401: Unauthorized.
 Authorization has failed.
 This can happen if the user tried to log in, but supplied an invalid username/password.
 * 403: Forbidden.
 The request was valid, but you have requested a resource for which are not authorized.
 This will probably mean you have provided a token that is invalid.
 * 404: Not found.
 You have requested an endpoint that is not available.
+* 500: Server error.
+Something went wrong in your application.
+This follows most likely from an Exception thrown by JDBC.

 ### HATEOAS

 Those that are aware of the concept HATEOAS might notice that this API is not HATEOAS.
 That is not a problem, HATEOAS is not within the scope of this exercise.

 ### Endpoints
-Your API must implement endpoints for all of the following requests and responses.
+Your API must implement endpoints for all the following requests and responses.

 #### Login
 To perform a login: